 At Thomas Ware and Sons we take great care and pride when it comes to purchasing our raw materials, especially hides.
 British beef cattle, such as Herefords, provide the optimum colouration and thickness and they are reared to meet exacting standards.

 It can take in excess of 15 months to convert these raw hides into the end leather product.
-This sounds like a long time and many of our competitors opt for more rapid, cheaper processes, but we believe taking the time gives the best results.
+This might sound like an age, but we believe investing the time gives the best results.

 At TWS, decades of experience tell us that the best methods of hair removal, liming and tanning for the types of leather we produce are carried out in pits, “the traditional way”.
 Read on to discover how the magic happens.